biltzerpos/TAB2XML/README.md

 		Entering the input in the correct format enables the buttons at the bottom.
 		You can use “Show MusicXML” and “Save MusicXML” to view and save the MusicXML created using input tablature.
-For the purpose of this documentation, we focus on the new update: “Preview Sheet Music”.
+For the purpose of this documentation, we focus on the new update:previewing the music sheets.
 	</li>
 	<li>
 		Clicking on “Preview Sheet Music” opens a new window with a Music score